Dr. Emily M. Sweitzer

 Dr. Sweitzer is a nationally certified school psychologist and is certified as a K-12 principal in West Virginia.
 She has been employed as a family therapist, school psychologist and assistant principal prior to coming to Cal U. She has completed a post-baccalaureate certificate in forensic science and law from Duquesne University.
 She is a graduate of Violent Behavior 1, a specialized and invited training offered by former and retired members of the Behavioral Science Unit of the FBI.

 In 2007, Dr. Sweitzer was awarded the Presidential Faculty Award for Teaching.
+She is also the director of Liberal Studies.

 Dr. Sweitzer appeared on WPIX-TV's "Target 11 Investigates: School Safety Reports."
 Click here to see the investigative report and interview.

-- Behavioral Analysis of Violent Crime
+- Sociology of Crime

-- Violence and the Media
+- Society and the Sociopath

 - Author of Developing Social Interest in Conduct Disordered Adolescents: An Adlerian Approach